+

 (poster reproduced with kind permission of Robert Berry)

-1. artistic responses in public spaces to social and cultural themes identified in the 18 episodes of James Joyce’s Ulysses.
+1. Artistic responses in public spaces to social and cultural themes identified in the 18 episodes of James Joyce’s Ulysses.

 3. A new book comprising 18 new writing commissions by European writers from each city.